paper-leaf/alton/README.md

 ```

 ### All Available Options ###

+Heres a list of all the options that come built in to Alton, along with their default values.

 ```
 firstClass : 'header', // classname of the first element in your page content fullSlideContainer : 'full', // full page elements container for singleSlideClass : 'slide', // class for each individual slide nextElement : 'div', // set the first element in the first page series. previousClass : null, // null when starting at the top.
 Will be updated based on current postion
 lastClass: 'footer', // last block to scroll to
 slideNumbersContainer: 'slide-numbers', // ID of Slide Numbers
 bodyContainer: 'pageWrapper', // ID of content container
 scrollMode: 'featuredScroll', // Choose scroll mode
 useSlideNumbers: false, // Enable or disable slider
 slideNumbersBorderColor: '#fff', // outside color for slide numbers
 slideNumbersColor: '#000', // interior color when slide numbers inactive
 ```
 ## What's included ##